-Because disabling alerting completely turns off alert generation (not just alert notification routing) for the items to which it is applied, we recommend that you first consider whether any of the following measures are better courses of action:
+Disabling alerting completely turns off alert generation, not just alert notification routing, for the items to which it is applied.
+Therefore it is recommended that you first consider whether any of the measures described in the following are better courses of action.

 - Can you disable alert routing instead?
-If you’re receiving alerts that are important enough to be aware of, but not important enough to route for notification, you can disable routing for those alerts to reduce alert noise.
-The alerts will still display within the LogicMonitor interface, but will not be sent to recipients.
-To do this, update your alert rules to exclude matching for the alerts that you do not want routed.
+If you’re receiving alerts that are important to be aware of, but not important enough to route for notification, you can disable routing for those alerts to reduce alert noise.
+The alerts will still display in LogicMonitor, but will not be sent to recipients.
+To disable routing, update your alert rules to exclude matching for alerts that you do not want routed.

 - Can you update the alert criteria to make the alert more meaningful?
 If you are receiving alert notifications that are not actionable or relevant to your environment, consider tuning the conditions that are triggering the alert.

 - Is it a temporary situation?
-If you looking to disable alerting temporarily because, for example, you are performing maintenance, then consider setting scheduled down time (SDT) instead.
-SDT suppresses alert notification routing for the duration of down time specified.
+If you want to disable alerting temporarily for example because you are performing maintenance, consider setting scheduled downtime (SDT) instead.
+SDT suppresses alert notification routing for the duration of downtime specified.

 How to Disable Alerting

-To disable alerting for an entire instance, device, group, or your entire account you can use the toggle alerting option at that level:
+To disable alerting for an entire instance, device, group, or your account you can use the Alerting toggle option at that level.

 Note: If the DataSource is multi instance, you can disable alerting for multiple instances at once using the Instances tab.